Brividi: Music video

-The music video for "Brividi", directed by Attilio Cusani, was shot in Amsterdam and in the concert hall Musis in Arnhem and released on 2 February 2022 via Mahmood's YouTube channel.
-As of October 2024, the YouTube video has over 58 million views.
+The music video for "Brividi", directed by Attilio Cusani, was shot in different locations in the Netherlands: the village of Burgerbrug, a neighbourhood in Aalsmeer, the beach of Camperduin, Amsterdam Oost, Amsterdam Nieuw-West, and in the concert hall Musis in Arnhem and released on 2 February 2022 via Mahmood's YouTube channel.
+As of October 2024, the YouTube video has over 82 million views.